 Marshmallow Root

-Marshmallow root is wonderful for the respiratory system and for soothing an inflamed lining of the digestive track or irritated mucus membranes.
-Consequently, this may help in healing a leaky gut.
-Applied topically, it helps with inflamed skin conditions like eczema or rosacea.
+Marshmallow root is wonderful for the respiratory system and for soothing an inflamed lining of the digestive tract or irritated mucus membranes.
+Consequently, this may help in supporting issues in the gut.
+Applied topically, it can ease swollen skin conditions.
 Not that you are going to rub these marshmallows all over your face.

 Apologies for geeking out on you like that.
-This is not exactly what you want to be talking about when thinking of drinking that cozy cup of hot cocoa, right?
-So, just think of marshmallow root as being that comforting and soothing balm that brings balance amid the chaos…which is exactly why you drink hot chocolate in the first place.
+This is not exactly what you want to be talking about when thinking of drinking that cozy cup of hot chocolate, right?
+So, just think of marshmallow root as being that comforting and soothing balm that brings balance amid the chaos…which is exactly why you drink hot chocolate or warm cozy drinks in the first place.

 How to Eat a Homemade Marshmallow

-Unfortunately, I haven’t had much luck making Rice Crispy Treats with these homemade marshmallows.
-You can try roasting them over a campfire, but you will need to be ready with graham cracker in hand as they do drip.
-No, these homemade marshmallows are strictly for dunking in hot chocolate.
+Unfortunately, I haven’t had much luck making Crispy Rice Treats with these homemade marshmallows.
+You can try roasting them over a campfire, but you will need to be ready with a graham cracker in hand as they do drip.
+No, these homemade marshmallows are strictly for dunking in hot chocolate or melted in your morning cup of Ryze Mushroom Coffee (adaptogen coffee) as a way of adding a bit of sweetness and herbal goodness.
+They are an important part of my Morning Sanctuary ritual I enJOY every morning.
 When I master the campfire marshmallow, I will let you know…I promise.

 Homemade Marshmallow Recipe